Repurposing A Parmesan Cheese Container – A Mason-Jar Shaker Lid For FREE!

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)

-The other day she held up an empty container of Reggano Parmesan cheese (like you sprinkle on pizza) that she’d bought from Aldi.
+The other day my sister held up an empty container of Reggano Parmesan cheese (like you sprinkle on pizza) that she’d bought from Aldi.
 She asked if I’d like to have the empty container.

 Remember my battle cry: Use WhatCha Got!

-You see, the Parmesan lid she had perfectly fits a standard canning jar opening, whether 1/2 pint, pint or even quart.
+The Parmesan lid she offered perfectly fits a standard canning jar opening, whether 1/2 pint, pint or even quart.
 Several brands of Parmesan cheese have the same sized lid but not all do.
 Be sure to check.

 Now that I’ve gotten this empty jar from my sis I’ll get started repurposing it.